-21 SECP Direction No. 07 of 2017 dated March 03, 2017
+31 SECP Direction No. 07 of 2017 dated March 03, 2017

-- 3.4.10 An open-ended fund of funds scheme may invest the subscription money in a money market scheme managed by the same AMC during the Pre-Initial Offering and Initial Offering Period.22 - 3.4.11 A capital/principal protected/preservation scheme in a Fund of Funds structure shall only invest in money market scheme and/or Sovereign Income Scheme for its capital/principal preservation/protection component.
+3.4.11 A capital/principal protected/preservation scheme in a Fund of Funds structure shall only invest in money market scheme and/or Sovereign Income Scheme for its capital/principal preservation/protection component.